spiicez21/PhaGen-Agent/README.md

    cd D:\PhaGen-Agent
    .\.venv\Scripts\python.exe indexes\build_index.py
    ```
-   This rebuilds the live retriever index at `indexes/chroma/` and, by default, snapshots that build under `indexes/chroma_snapshots/` using a daily timestamp.
-Use `--cadence monthly` or `--snapshot-name my-run` for custom folders, and pass `--no-snapshot` if you explicitly want the legacy "current only" behavior.
+   This rebuilds the live retriever index at `indexes/chroma/`, reuses embeddings for unchanged passages via the on-disk cache at `indexes/.embedding_cache.json`, and snapshots the run under `indexes/chroma_snapshots/` using a daily timestamp.
+Use `--cadence monthly` or `--snapshot-name my-run` for custom folders, `--no-snapshot` to skip copies, and `--no-cache`/`--cache-path` if you need to bypass or relocate the embedding cache.

 ## Architecture overview